Epic NaPali Coast Hike

 Labeled the hike on Kauai, the Kalalau Trail is an 11-mile trek into paradise.
 A vast array of verdant valleys, waterfalls, sea caves and gorgeous vistas lay ahead of you.

-Haena Beach Park, including the Kalalau Trail, which had been closed due to the flooding that occurred in the Spring of 2018, re-opened on Monday, June 17, 2019.
+Haena State Park including the Kalalau Trail, which had been closed due to the flooding that occurred in the Spring of 2018, re-opened on Monday, June 17, 2019.
 Visitors planning to make the Kalalau trail hike must now make online reservations; which will currently be limited to 900 a day, according to the state DLNR.
-Please be aware of the new rules for the whole Haena Beach State Park area.
+Please be aware of the new rules for the whole Haena State Park area.

 To reach the trailhead, take Hwy.
-56 all the way north to the end of the road and park at Kee Beach.
-On the left, in the parking lot, before you reach the beach, you'll see the trailhead next to a large sign labeled 'Kalalau Trail.'
+56 all the way north to the end of the road and park at the lot.
+On the left, near the end of the road, before you reach the beach, you'll see the trailhead next to a large sign labeled 'Kalalau Trail.'

 Kee Beach to Hanakapiaai Beach: 2 miles one way (4 miles round trip)